omega8cc/boa/docs/HHVM.md

 **A:** It is an option, but not exactly like other PHP-related options, because you can't control HHVM version.
 It also requires Nginx config modification on the fly.
 It also requires a custom system user created on the fly.

-This must be done on the Octopus Satellite Instance configuration level, and can't be done on the Aegir platform nor Drupal site level.
+This must be done on the Octopus Satellite Instance configuration level, and can't be done on the Ægir platform nor Drupal site level.

 We also want to make it possible to switch Octopus Satellite Instance between PHP-FPM and HHVM without system root privileges, so it can't depend on some variable in the Octopus Satellite Instance .cnf file.

 Note also that currently it is not possible to define HHVM as a default engine during Octopus instance install or upgrade.

-Also, you still need a standard PHP installed anyway, so it can be used by the Aegir/Drush backend, and that is why you can't specify HHVM as an option *instead* of PHP version.
+Also, you still need a standard PHP installed anyway, so it can be used by the Ægir/Drush backend, and that is why you can't specify HHVM as an option *instead* of PHP version.

 **Q: Is it possible to initiate HHVM restart without root access?**